With charming villages, gorgeous landscapes & gourmet dining, this is what you should do on a romantic weekend in the Cotswolds!

 Also, Chloe loved it too, so if you’re looking at surprising your partner (you know who you are guys), and really can’t go wrong with the Cotswolds (and gents, you’re welcome…)

-Have you ever been to the Cotswolds on a weekend away before?
+Have you ever spent a weekend in the Cotswolds before?
 If so, what’s your favourite place and what do you like doing there?
 Let me know in the comments below!

 Like this post?
 Then make sure you Pin it!